jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 # 12670.746995800495
 ```

-This setup allows us to nicely access line items (and sub-line items if we had anything) using regular dot notation since the are regular attributes.
+This setup allows us to nicely access line items (and sub-line items if we had anything) using regular dot notation since each line item is a regular attribute.

 We can confirm that there aren't any recursion issues as well.
-We recreate the same model with daily revenue compounding and calculate total income over the next 10,000 days (December 31, 2019 to May 18, 2047).
+We can recreate the same model with *daily* revenue compounding and calculate total income over the next 10,000 days (December 31, 2019 to May 18, 2047).

 ```python
 daily_statement = OperatingStatement(